Minnesota Central Kitchen

-Minnesota Central Kitchen brings together restaurants, caterers and hunger-fighting organizations to tackle hunger and layoffs brought on by the coronavirus.
-Empowering our state’s hospitality professionals to keep working at what they do best — feeding hungry people — despite restaurant closures, the initiative also responds to the growing need for food assistance in the state.
+Minnesota Central Kitchen brings together restaurants, caterers and hunger-fighting organizations to address food insecurity and job losses brought on by the coronavirus.
+Empowering our state’s hospitality professionals to keep working at what they do best—feeding hungry people—despite restaurant closures, the initiative also responds to the growing need for food assistance in the state.

 - Commercial kitchens with food to donate can submit information via MealConnect

 - Non-food items – like cleaning supplies, gloves and thermometers to regularly check kitchen staff’s temperatures – can be coordinated by emailing email@example.com